Coronavirus - if you're worried about working

 If you think your employer is treating you badly, you can talk to an adviser.

 Check what your employer should do to keep you safe at work

 You should work from home unless it's not possible.
-In level 4 areas, this is the law.
-The law also says your employer must help you to work from home wherever possible.
 Read more about working from home on the Scottish government website.